Anemia in Pregnancy

 Can anemia during pregnancy be prevented?

-Good pre-pregnancy nutrition not only helps prevent anemia, but also helps build other nutritional stores in your body.
+Good nutrition before pregnancy not only helps prevent anemia, but it also helps build other nutritional stores in your body.
 Eating a healthy, balanced diet before and during pregnancy helps keep up your levels of iron and other important nutrients needed for your growing baby.

 Good food sources of iron include: